snap-stanford/snap-python/doc/source/reference/ConvertGraph.rst

     Class of output graph -- one of `PNGraph`, `PNEANet`, or `PUNGraph`

 - *InGraph*: graph (input)
-    A Snap.py graph or a network
+    A Snap.py graph or network

 - *RenumberNodes*: boolean (input)
     Determines whether the node IDs are preserved or not.
 If False, then nodes in the resulting graph have the same node IDs as nodes in *InGraph*.
 If True, then nodes in the resulting graph are renumbered sequentially from 0 to N-1, where N is the number of nodes.
 By default, the nodes are not renumbered.